 Applicability of transfer work depends on the coincidence of transfer credit meeting requirements of MGCCC’s degree programs or a particular program of study.
 Transfer work will be evaluated based on this factor.
 Evaluation of transfer work will be completed by Student Services personnel during the first semester of enrollment.

-Transient Students are students actively pursuing a degree at another post-secondary institution who plan to take a course or courses at Mississippi Gulf Coast Community College during the summer semester.
-This differs from a Transfer Student or a Re-entering Transfer Student who may be fully admitted to Mississippi Gulf Coast Community College with the intention of transferring previously earned college credit and earning a degree with the College.
+Transient Students are students actively pursuing a credential at another post-secondary institution who plan to take a course or courses at Mississippi Gulf Coast Community College for a single semester (fall, spring or summer) with the intention of transferring the course credit back to that post-secondary institution.
+This differs from a Transfer Student or a Re-entering Transfer Student who may be fully admitted to Mississippi Gulf Coast Community College with the intention of transferring previously earned college credit and earning a credential with the College.

 To enroll as a Transient Student: